 Jennifer then served as in-house counsel at BSA | The Software Alliance, the country’s foremost trade association of software publishers.
 She began as an enforcement attorney, responsible for both investigating and resolving a large docket of copyright infringement matters.
 Jennifer then assumed responsibility for BSA’s North America enforcement program, managing outside counsel in both the United States and Canada.
 The common theme, even in such disparate practice areas, is that it is much easier to plan for a future event than it is to react as that event is unfolding.

 Jennifer lives in Lantana with her husband Jonathan, sons Charlie and Drew, and yellow Lab, Bella.
-She is rooted in her community, serving on the PTA Board at Blanton Elementary and on the Board of Directors for Hearts for Homes, a Denton County non-profit that makes home repairs for low-income seniors.
-Jennifer loves traveling with her family, taking classes at CycleBar and cheering for her beloved Kentucky Wildcats.
+She is rooted in her community, serving on the PTA Board at Blanton Elementary and volunteering with Rockpointe Church.
+Jennifer loves reading mystery novels, traveling with her family, and cheering on her beloved Kentucky Wildcats.

 Jennifer Balmos | Attorney

 - National Academy of Elder Law Attorneys (NAELA)